cupcake-recipes.com

 Preparation Steps

-• Bake for 40-50 minutes, or until the casserole is set and golden brown.
-Let stand for 5-10 minutes before serving.
+• Bake for 40-50 minutes or until the center is set and the edges are golden brown.

 Notes